jed-harwood/SGM/README.md

 An R package for Estimating Spectral Graphical Models

 ***
-The R package `SGM` provides a set of functions that learn a latent graph from the data.
-The data are viewed as stationary signals from the inferred latent graph.  `SGM` is motivated by the need to understand complex dependence structures, and how they change over time.
-Currently, the package offers code to fit a GAR(1) model (as proposed by Peng et al.) through a 3-step procedure.
+The R package `SGM` provides a set of functions that learn a latent graph from the data which are modelled as stationary signals on the latent graph.
+Currently, the package offers code to fit a `GAR(1)` model through a 3-step procedure.

 ***